Curved infinity-algebras and their characteristic classes: Gauge equivalence classes of curved (cyclic) - and -algebras

 \subsection{Curved $A_\infty$- and $L_\infty$- algebras}

 We recall the definition of $A_\infty$- and $L_\infty$-algebras following \cite{HaLacc}, as well as their curved analogues; cf.~e.g., \cite{Nicbd} and references therein.

 A curved $A_\infty$-algebra structure on a (finite-dimensional\footnote{As in \S \ref{notsec}, $V$ is considered as a discrete space throughout; in the present subsection one could allow it to be infinite-dimensional and discrete.
 We will not make further mention of this.}) space $V$ is a continuous odd derivation $m$ of the formal dga $\hat{T}\Pi V^*$ and a curved $L_\infty$-algebra structure on $V$ is a continuous odd derivation $m$ of the formal cdga $\hat{S}\Pi V^*$; additionally $m$ is required to square to zero in both cases.
 An ordinary (i.e. uncurved) $A_\infty$- or $L_\infty$-structure is specified by the requirement that $m$ have no constant term.
-The components $m_i:{T}^i\Pi V\to \Pi V$ or ${S}^i\Pi V\to \Pi V$ of the dual of the restriction of $m$ to the tensor or symmetric powers $\Pi V$ are the structure maps of the corresponding $A_\infty$- or $L_\infty$-structure.
+The components $m_i:{T}^i\Pi V\to \Pi V$ or ${S}^i\Pi V\to \Pi V$ of the dual of $m$ are the structure maps of the corresponding $A_\infty$- or $L_\infty$-structure.

 We note that sometimes it is convenient to use the more traditional way of writing the structure maps of an $A_\infty$- or $L_\infty$-algebra $V$ as ${T}^iV\to V$ or ${\Lambda}^iV\to V$; these maps will then be even or odd depending on whether $i$ is even or odd.
 To alleviate the notation we will still write $m_i$ for these maps when the meaning is clear from the context.